AliHaider93/AliHaider93.github.io/README.md

 <img src="/carRandColor.png" width="1000" height="500">
 *Car model with random coloring*

-#### systematic implementation of commands and options:
+#### Systematic implementation of commands and options:
-Considering the huge amount of commands and there corresponding options in LS-DYNA, an approach that realies on converting example .k files and fixing the error is bound to be inefficient, hence I have started to implement all available commands and there corresponding options in a systematic way relying on LS-DYNA documentations.
-The follwoing pull request <[commands and options](https://github.com/BRL-CAD/brlcad/pull/151) has been opened to handle the follwoing issues:
+Considering the huge amount of commands and their corresponding options in LS-DYNA, an approach that relies on converting example .k files and fixing the error is bound to be inefficient, hence I have started to implement all available commands and their corresponding options in a systematic way relying on LS-DYNA documentations.
+The following pull request <[commands and options](https://github.com/BRL-CAD/brlcad/pull/151) has been opened to handle the following issues:
-+ Distinction btween a command and its options
++ Distinction between a command and its options
-+ Implementaion of beam element and its options on the parser's side.
++ Implementation of beam element and its options on the parser's side.
 Here is a list of the options:
   +  Option Thickness
   +  Option Scalar
   +  Option Section